 For illustrative purposes here’s a graph showing you the excessive fat gain as opposed to muscle mass gained overtime when using a dirty bulk:

 As you can see, your rate of fat gain is much quicker than your rate of muscle gain, which is unsustainable, unnecessary and even unhealthy.

 2. Too Much Junk Food

-The second reason why you should avoid the dirty bulk strategy is because it usually advocates that you can eat whatever you want to gain weight.
+The second reason why you should avoid the dirty bulk strategy is because it usually advocates that you can eat whatever you want in order to gain weight.
 Including junk food such as chocolate, candy, donuts, chips and ice cream etc.

 Now, even though these kind of food sources are high in calories, which could help you grow muscle, they are called junk food for a reason.

 Junk food is typically composed of simple, processed, and low-fiber carbohydrate sources that take your blood sugar and insulin levels on a roller coaster ride that will eventually lead to insuline resistance.
 If your body becomes insulin resistant, not only are you in a pre-stage of developing diabetes (especially in combination with a high calorie intake), but you’re also going to have a hard time shuttling nutrients to your muscle cells.
 This will ultimately translate to lowered training performance in the gym.